Hannan-H/2024-Mid-Year-City-Progress/README.md

 ---------------------------------------------------------------
+Make sure you talk about what skills you used for this project so you can put it on your resume when you go to the Career fair.

 Steps:
 Cleaned data by removing null values because they were not reported on and don't offer any important insights.
 1. Where and how is the city growing (demographically and geographically)?